 Protective Equipment

-Personal protective equipment (PPE) such as fire-resistant suits and gloves often contained asbestos to protect wearers from the heat of fires.
+Personal protective equipment (PPE) such as fire-resistant suits and gloves once contained asbestos to protect wearers from the heat of fires before the dangers of asbestos were well-known.
 Modern-day PPE for firefighters no longer uses asbestos.

 Firehouses